FitttZee » Desserts » Cottage Cheese Cake Recipe

 How to make Cottage cheese Cake

-3. Mix vanilla extract and agave syrup together with the egg yolks and beat it until light yellow.Beat-egg-yolk-gp-SunCakeMom
+2. Mix vanilla extract and honey or sweetener of choice with the egg yolks and beat until light yellow.Beat-egg-yolk-gp-SunCakeMom

 Enjoy!